Understanding Julian Calendars and Gregorian Calendars in Genealogy

 The Gregorian calendar is the formal name for the calendar used today.
 Other calendars, however, are still in use in some parts of the world.
 These include the Jewish calendar, the Islamic calendar and the Chinese calendar.
 All these calendars share one common trait.
 They are based on either the annual cycle of the sun, the phases of the moon, or a combination of the two.
 The Gregorian calendar, for example, is a combination of the annual cycle of the sun (to determine the length of the year) and the cycles of the moon (the word ‘month’ is derived from the word moon).

 Calendars play an important role in genealogy.
-Genealogists researching family histories before 1752 must have a basic understanding of the Gregorian calendar and its predecessor, the Julian calendar in order to correctly interpret old dates.
+Genealogists researching family histories before 1752 must have an understanding of the current Gregorian calendar and its predecessor, the Julian calendar in order to correctly interpret old dates.
 To understand why, a bit of history is required.

-The Julian calendar was implemented by the Romans in 46 B.C. under the guidance of Julius Caesar (and thus the name Julian calendar).
+The Julian calendar was implemented by the Romans in 46 B.C. under the guidance of Julius Caesar.
 Julius Caesar wanted a more accurate calendar for sowing and harvesting crops.
 At the time, the Roman Empire was primarily agricultural.
-Although its exact origins are not known, the Julian calendar was almost certainly derived in part from ancient Babylonian calendars, with additions from several other cultures.
+Although the exact origins are not known, the Julian calendar was almost certainly derived in part from ancient Babylonian calendars, with additions from several other cultures.
 For example, the division of hours into 60 minutes and minutes into 60 seconds comes from the Mesopotamians, the division of the day into 24 hours comes from ancient Egyptian calendars and the division of the week into 7 days comes from the Jewish calendar.